balanced/www.balancedpayments.com/contents/ach_debits.md

   title: Bank statement descriptor
   body: Modify the soft descriptor on a pre-transaction basis.
 Balanced allows you to set the description of the purchase on your customer's bank statement.
   learnLink: Learn more about setting the soft descriptor
-  limit: Soft descriptor character length: 22
+  limit: "Soft descriptor character length: 22"

 chargebacksDisputes:
   title: Chargebacks & Disputes